rust-lang/google-summer-of-code/proposal-guide.md

 - Spamming or harrassing mentors or other members of the Rust community.
 - Letting AI automatically generate your project proposal (you should put effort in it, don't be lazy!).
 - Suggesting unreasonably grandiose project proposals, e.g. adding a garbage collector to Rust.
-The [RFC process](https://github.com/rust-lang/rfcs) should be used for suggesting large change to Rust.
+The [RFC process](https://github.com/rust-lang/rfcs) should be used for suggesting large changes to Rust.
-- Suggesting unreasonably trivial project proposals (e.g. fixing a typo in the Rust documentation).
-Remember that even the smallest [project size](https://google.github.io/gsocguides/student/time-management-for-students) should take about ~90 hours!
+- Suggesting unreasonably trivial project proposals, e.g. fixing a typo in the Rust documentation.
+Remember that even the smallest [project size](https://google.github.io/gsocguides/student/time-management-for-students) should take about 90 hours!

 > This guide was inspired by https://github.com/python-gsoc/python-gsoc.github.io/blob/main/ApplicationTemplate.md.